le-oasis/docker-airflow-spark/README.md

 - Conn Id : `postgres_connect` - the ID with which we can retrieve the connection details later on.
 - Conn Type : `Postgres` - Select it from the dropdown menu.
 - Host : `postgres` - {defined in the .env file}
-- Schema : `metastore` - the database name.
+- Schema : `airflow` - the database name.
 - Login : `airflow` - or whichever username you set in your docker-compose.yml file.
 - Password : `airflow`  - or whichever password you set in your docker-compose.yml file.
 - Posrt : `5432`  - the standard port for the database within the docker network.